luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/03-social-movements.md

 Perhaps the most numerous brinkers are survivalists, who stockpile weapons and supplies and hide in fear of another Fall or some other system-wide cataclysm.
 These brinkers are typically untrusting of visitors and hostile to outsiders.

 Despite their self-imposed isolation, brinkers do sometimes engage with others, especially to trade for resources and supplies.
 They sometimes clash with each other over mining claims, bad deals, and roamntic entanglements.
-A "brinker war" between a clan of Malaysian sikhs and Canadian survivalists is ongoing in the Neptunian Trojans thanks to a territorial dispute.
+A “brinker war” between a clan of Malaysian sikhs and Canadian survivalists is ongoing in the Neptunian Trojans thanks to a territorial dispute.

 ## Exhumans